 Hi and welcome to the big manual of Ikea shopping.
-In this section I want to take you through the whole process and hopefully answer all the questions you might have before placing an order with me.
+In this section I will take you through the whole process and hopefully answer all the questions you might have before placing an order with me.

 1. The Service